ncthang17/jobkorea/README.md

-# 📊 JobKorea Company Data Scraper
+# 📊 JobKorea Company Data Scraper (created by Nguyen Chien Thang)

 This repository contains Python scripts that automate the process of collecting metadata and company information from **JobKorea** based on a list of company names.
 It is designed to dynamically extract relevant company details such as type, location, industry, capital, revenue, CEO, and founding date.